The First Two Years

 The emphasis is on preparing students to work with sources, editions, theoretical writings, organology and other matters of importance to performance styles as related to repertories.
 Additional areas such as differences in the meaning of terminology and notation from composer to composer or from era to era; ornamentation; liberties of tempo and declamation; and improvisation will be addressed.

-Students wishing to continue at Harvard for the PhD will apply in the normal manner, and their applications will be considered in the customary way.
+Students who wish to continue at Harvard for the PhD will apply in the normal manner, and their applications will be considered according to the same admissions requirements as other applicants.
 Students admitted to the PhD program will be granted credit for work done at Harvard or elsewhere according to departmental guidelines, which normally grant credit for two graduate courses taken before entering the PhD program.

 The student’s program must be approved by the department before Study Cards are submitted.
 The AM degree will be awarded on completion with passing grade (B- or above) of at least eight and no more than twelve four-credit courses.

 AM Students will be expected to demonstrate a reading knowledge of French, German, or Italian.
-An examination must be passed before entering the second year of graduate work (by the beginning of the third semester).
+Students must pass an examination before entering the second year of graduate work (by the beginning of the third semester).

 There is a minimum residence requirement of three terms.
-Two years will ordinarily be required to complete the AM degree.
+Students normally require two years to complete the AM degree.

 A thesis proposal (subject and scope to be decided in consultation with the advisor) should be submitted for department approval by March of the first year of graduate work.
 A master’s committee, comprised of one advisor and two readers is approved by the faculty following the acceptance of the proposal.
 Theses should be approximately 50 pages in length and submitted to the department no later than March 1 for the May degree and September 1 for the November degree.